Samsung/Tizen.NET/_posts/2019-01-04-How-to-package-UI-and-service-apps.md

   </PropertyGroup>
 ```

-**Note:** This solution is based on Tizen 5.0.
-If your application is based on Tizen 4.0, `TargetFramework` should be `tizen40` instead of `tizen50`.
+**Note**: This solution is based on Tizen 5.0.
+If your application is based on Tizen 4.0, change `TargetFramework` to `tizen40` instead of `tizen50`.

-After modification, navigate to `Build` -> `Rebuild Solution`.
+After modification, go to **Build > Rebuild Solution** to rebuild all projects.

 ## Launch the applications
-The UI (that is, Xamarin.Forms) application explicitly invokes your service application, because it does not launch automatically.

-Define the mandatory privilege for application launch in the `tizen-manifest.xml` file as follows:
+Because the UI (Xamarin.Forms) application does not launch automatically, it must explicitly invoke your Service application.
+To do this, define the mandatory privilege for application launch in the `tizen-manifest.xml` file as follows:

 ![][app_launch_priv]

-The UI application can then launch the service application (for example, application id: org.tizen.example.ServiceApp) by executing the following code:
+The UI application can then launch the service application (application id: org.tizen.example.ServiceApp) by executing the following code:

 ```c#
 AppControl appcontrol = new AppControl